QuiltMC/developer-wiki/wiki/blocks/first-block.md

 ## Adding a translation for the Block

 Last but not least we need to add a translation for the block.
-This will automatically apply to the `BlockItem`, too.
+This will automatically apply to the block item, too.

 `assets/simple_block_mod/lang/en_us.json`: